patrickkhoury11/DHS-A1-Hueristic/patrickkhoury/DH110/heuristicevaluation/README.md

 > *Recommendation: Optimize search results so that they are relevant to sustainable development only.*

 * Lastly, the search bar does not feed out suggestions in real time.
 Instead, a loading icon pops up after you are done typing, and it takes time to offer any autocomplete results.
-This could be particularly troublesome to users who may not know the exact term they want to look up, or to those who have accidentally misspelled a word (2)
+This could be particularly troublesome to users who may not know the exact term they want to look up, or to those who have accidentally misspelled a word.
+(2)

 > *Recommendation: Display results as the user types.
 This allows the user to find the information they were looking for much easier and helps them stay engaged.*